 4. Setting spending passwords

 Users will need to set a spending password for any imported wallets which do not already have one.
-As of Daedalus 1.0.0, spending passwords are mandatory and wallet functionality is locked until a spending password is set.
+If your wallet was protected with a spending password on the old version, you need to use the same spending password to be able to create transactions from this wallet.
+In other words, spending passwords are mandatory and wallet functionality is locked until a spending password is set.
 Daedalus will prompt users to set a spending password and provide step-by-step instructions when users try to access a wallet without a spending password.

 5. Moving funds from a wallet with lost recovery phrase

-After importing a wallet for which you have lost your wallet recovery phrase, please create a new wallet and transfer all funds from the old wallet to the new wallet.
-Keep the wallet recovery phrase for your new wallet secure.
+Important: after importing a wallet for which you have lost your wallet recovery phrase, please create a new wallet and transfer all funds from the old wallet to the new wallet.
+Please remember that to move funds from the imported wallet, you will need to use your old spending password.
+Please also remember to keep the wallet recovery phrase for your new wallet in a safe and secure location.